Enhancing Network Failure Mitigation with Performance-Aware Ranking: Introduction

-To estimate CLP, \sysname must estimate \textit{per-flow} performance not just for the current network state (topology and routing), but for potential (unknown) future network states (\eg additional failures or repairs) which may manifest while a mitigation is in place.
-Flow performance can depend on other concurrent flows, and flow arrivals and departures.
-Taking all these into account, while producing an estimate quickly, is the central challenge \sysname faces.
+To approximate CLP, \sysname must estimate \textit{per-flow} performance not just for the current network state (topology and routing) but for potential (unknown) future network states that may manifest while mitigation is in place.
+Flow performance can depend on other concurrent flows as well as flow arrivals and departures.
+The central challenge in \sysname is producing an estimate quickly while accounting for all these factors.

-\sysname overcomes these challenges as follows (\secref{sec:design}): \begin{itemize}[leftmargin=*,nosep] \item \sysname takes as input distributions of flow arrivals, sizes, and communication probabilities.
-It uses these to sample a set of flow-level traffic demands to ensure statistical significance.
-For each such demand, it generates routing samples to capture uncertainty in flows' paths. \sysname combines the CLP estimates from each combination of routing and traffic samples to create a composite distribution which succinctly captures traffic and routing variability.
-It then uses this distribution to rank mitigations.
+\sysname overcomes these challenges as follows (\secref{sec:design}): \begin{itemize}[leftmargin=*,nosep] \item It takes flow arrivals, sizes, and communication probabilities as input distributions.
+It then samples a set of flow-level traffic traces to ensure statistical significance.
+For each demand, it generates routing samples to capture uncertainty in flows' paths. \sysname estimates CLP for each sample and then combines these estimates to create a composite distribution that succinctly captures traffic and routing variability.
+It uses this distribution to rank mitigations.

 \item \sysname estimates CLP separately for long and short flows.
-Estimating CLP for short flows is easier, since they experience less time varying network behavior. \sysname takes care in modeling long flows along two dimensions: whether their throughput is limited by loss or contention, how this limitation changes over time as flows arrive and depart and network bottlenecks shift during the course of the flow's lifetime. \item To compute quick estimates, it uses a suite of aggressive scaling methods which include pipelining, parallelism, topology downscaling, and careful data structure design. \end{itemize}
+Estimating CLP for short flows is easier since they experience less time-varying network behavior. \sysname takes care in modeling long flows along two dimensions: (1) whether their throughput is limited by loss or contention, and (2) how this limitation changes over time as flows arrive/depart and network bottlenecks shift.

+\item It uses a suite of aggressive scaling methods, which include pipelining, parallelism, topology downscaling, and careful data structure design to estimate CLP quickly. \end{itemize}

-It is beneficial to rank CLP estimates: \sysname can explicitly account for failure characteristics (\eg packet drop rate); it can reason about a broader range of mitigations (taking no action, bringing back a previously disabled link, or adjusting WCMP~\cite{wcmp} weights); it can also model failures that prior work~\cite{Wu_NetPilot,Zhuo_CorrOpt} cannot (\eg packet drops below the ToR).
+Using CLP estimates allows \sysname to explicitly account for failure characteristics (\eg packet drop rate), reason about a broader range of mitigations (taking no action or bringing back a previously disabled link), and model failures (\eg packet drops below the ToR) that previous methods~\cite{Wu_NetPilot,Zhuo_CorrOpt} cannot (see \tabref{tab:intro-compare-methods}).

+In summary, we make the following contributions: \begin{itemize}[nosep,leftmargin=*] \item We propose CLP-aware failure mitigation, which finds the mitigation with the least impact on network performance.
+This is a significant departure from state-of-the-art.